dcos/dcos-docs/1.7/usage/tutorials/mysql/README.md

 *	  [Cluster Size](../getting-started/cluster-size): at least one agent node with 1 CPU, 1GB of RAM and 1000MB of disk space available.

 # Install MySQL from official Docker image
-Create a file named [mysql.marathon.json](mysql.marathon.json) with the following Marathon application descriptor:
+Create or download a file named [mysql.marathon.json](mysql.marathon.json) with the following Marathon application descriptor:
 <pre>
 {
   "id": "/mysql",